 15. Being barefoot truly was the dream, though.
 You went sans shoes all through preschool and primary school, and you remember the days the shoe and hat rules were enforced.
 You still mourn the loss of your calluses and freckles.

 16. But seriously — those hats.
-If they were designed to make every primary schooler look as hideous as possible, they succeeded.
-And I know, I know, they were for our own good and to protect us from the UV rays, etc. etc.
+If they were designed to make ever man, woman and child look as hideous as possible, they succeeded.
+And I know, I know, they were for our own good and to protect us from the UV rays, blah blah.

 17. PE shorts or everyday wear?
 Trick question.
 Both.

-18. You're still not sure how to spell correctly because you grew up learning Commonwealth English from teachers from any number of different countries.
+18. You're still not sure how to spell correctly because your teachers were from any number of different countries.

 19. Rainy season was the best, and playing in the mud after school was one of your favourite pastimes.
 You'd sit in the ditch in front of your yard with your friends and make dams until a security guard came over and told you to stop.
 (Spoiler: You kept doing it anyways.)